 By Nate Weitzer

-These rankings have kept you informed on the league’s changing landscape throughout the season, and will help you identify value and place the right bets during the second half of the 2019-2020 season.
+Our NBA Power Rankings, which have kept you informed on the league’s changing landscape throughout the season, can provide valuable updates on where each of these 22 teams stand to help you place the right bets during the final part of this unprecedented 2019-2020 season.

-In addition to providing a useful index for seasonal, Daily Fantasy Basketball, or for placing bets on sportsbooks, these rankings can assist with placing NBA futures bets on certain teams to win a division, a conference, or the 2019-2020 NBA title.
+When play resumes, these rankings can also provide a useful index for seasonal, Daily Fantasy Basketball, or for placing bets on sportsbooks.
+Prior to July 30, these rankings will be most useful while placing NBA Futures bets on certain teams to make the playoffs, win their conference, or win the 2019-2020 NBA title.

-As the season progresses, we will incorporate more analytics to dive deeper into the actual performance and potential of each team.
-Odds will change on sportsbooks and injuries are bound to play a huge factor in the NBA season, so stay tuned for updates each week.
+As the playoffs progress, we will continue to analyze the performance and potential of each team while updating our rankings.
+Futures odds will change on sportsbooks with injuries and testing playing a huge factor in this NBA season, so stay tuned for updates each week.

 NBA Power Rankings 2020